foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 You ssh into several machines a day.
 On those, you produce digital signatures, decrypt files, or ssh further out.
 The textbook answer is to copy your private keys to each of those machines — and to bet that the next mass-surveillance push or cyber-attack will not take your secrets as the prize.
 That answer aged badly.

 The correct answer has existed for years (forwarding `gpg-agent` and `ssh-agent` over SSH), but the setup is fiddly enough that almost nobody runs it.
 We packaged that correct answer as a tool.
-It is called **`sshwgpg`**, it fits in 140 lines of Bash, and it ships in our test repository today.
+It is called **`sshwgpg`**, it fits in 140 lines of Bash, and it ships in [our Debian package repository](/solutions/activity-rd/#djibianfoopgporg).

 ## What sshwgpg does, in one paragraph

-You plug your OpenPGP smartcard (YubiKey, NitroKey, …) into the machine you are typing on.
+You plug your OpenPGP smartcard (YubiKey, NitroKey, …) into a local machine.
 Then:

 ```bash
 sshwgpg user@remote.example